DUI Lawyer Fairfax, VA

 But what about a situation where a suspect is physically unable to submit to a BAC test or perhaps refuses to submit to such a test after arrest?
 In many cases this results in a secondary allegation called Refusal to Submit to Chemical Analysis, Virginia Code §18.2-268.3.
 Even if you are unable or unwilling to submit to the test, the prosecution can still pursue a drunk driving conviction under Virginia Code §18.2-266(ii).
 This is what is commonly referred to in Virginia as DUI.

 Here, the court would consider a full range of evidence – including driving behavior, interaction with police, admissions, and roadside field sobriety tests – to determine whether an accused was impaired by alcohol.
 As opposed to a straight DWI prosecution based on a BAC level, evidence in a DUI prosecution is subjective by nature, far more nuanced, and lends itself to the skillful argument.
-An experienced DUI lawyer can help you navigate these complexities, analyze possible issues, create a strong trial strategy, and get the best result possible.
+Our experienced DUI lawyers may help you manage these complications, analyze possible issues, create a strong trial strategy, and get the best result possible.

-A top DUI lawyer understands the ramification a DUI conviction can have on your career and on your family.
+Our top DUI lawyer understands the ramification a DUI conviction can have on your career and on your family.
 We have the experience and expertise to help you with the complex and specialized issues related to DUI law.
 We will work with you through every step of the process from information gathering, analyzing evidence, building a strong defense, plea bargain negotiation, and fighting for you at trial.
-If you are in need of a trusted DUI lawyer in Fairfax VA, contact us at May Law, LLP and arrange a free consultation.
+If you are in need of a trusted legal representation, contact us at May Law, LLP and arrange a free consultation.

 Table Of Contents: